serval-uni-lu/upNNF/capkc/README.md

 ### Building

-These commands should build the individual projects.
-Detailed instructions are given in each subdirectory.
+The following commands build the individual projects.

 ```
 cd capkc